Children and PH

 You should try to treat a child with PH as normally as possible.
 They will be much happier if the rules stay the same and life carries on as normal.
 Children that are treated differently behave differently, and the only difference in a child with PH is that they have a medical condition.
 Behavioural problems should be dealt with as soon as possible, as you would with a healthy child.
 However, children just out of hospital may be clingier than normal or revert to earlier problems, such as bedwetting.
 Ask your PH team for help or advice if you feel you need it.

 Try not to overlook other children in the family.
 They may feel upset at the extra attention that their brother or sister is getting.
 Make sure that friends and relatives are aware of the need to given equal attention to all your children.

 There are some real-life accounts of other families’ experiences of children with PH in the patient stories section.

 Make sure that you have contact with a social worker (ask your PH team if you haven’t already been introduced to one).
 Your social worker can help with issues such as talking to your child’s school and advising on any benefits that will help deal with potential financial difficulties.

 The PHA UK also produce a range of publications for children aged 3–11, based around the Green Leaf Crew.
 The Green Leaf Crew are a fictional group of friends who all have PH.
-Details of the individual Green Leaf Crew items can be found in the our publications section.
+You can find all of our available publications here.